bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 | Battery (2)	| AAA NiMH	| $1.10			|
 |		|		| **TOTAL $12.16079**	|

 There you go, a full Linux computer for just over twelve bucks in parts.
 Neither the PCB nor assembly are included, and better component selection (caps, and a generic version of the battery clip) would drop a few cents off the build.
 But I'll call this a $15 computer for the clickbait headline.
 Speaking of clickbait, if you want to build _one_ of these things, It'll cost you about ten grand.
 The first one costs ten grand, the ten thousandth one costs fifteen bucks.
+If you really want to know what the price is, I'd say a Chinese manufacturer could charge $20 and still make some money.

 I can buy all of the components for this device right now at the beginning of 2022, in the depths of a component shortage.
 Give me six months and I'll give you a tens of thousands of these things.